The Wijnhaven effect

 The Cow Tunnel

-Also in a project that I worked on myself, the Van Kregtentunnel in Wierden, not everyone immediately realizes that the multicolored tile pattern on the walls represent a landscape with cows.
+A similar effect can be identified in a project that I worked on myself, the Van Kregtentunnel in Wierden, Not everyone immediately realizes that the multicolored tile pattern on the walls represent a landscape with cows.
 There, too, a photograph can help to recognize the pattern.
 (I see it right away, but that’s probably because I’ve been working on the 30.000 tiles construction drawing for so long that I still sometimes dream about it.)